ohmarcie/D2_data_visualizations/README.md

 Data visualizations created as part of the **D2 Ontology Lab research study**.
 These visualizations explore hierarchical data structures using **D3.js**.

+## 📄 Research Context

+This project was developed as part of the **D2 Ontology Lab research study**.
+You can read the full research paper here: [📕 Research Paper (University of Michigan Deep Blue)](http://hdl.handle.net/20.500.12680/r207v049m)

 ## 🖼️ Showcase

 - **Tree Map** and **Circle Packing**: Developed and viewed in [ObservableHQ](https://observablehq.com).